unoplat/unoplat-code-confluence/README.md

 | Solve cross cutting concerns and make it possible to self host | Planned    |
 | Plug it in.                                                | Planned    |

-note: for detailed issues please refer roadmap mentioned below.
+Note: support is based on https://chapi.phodal.com/ and contributions are required on chapi upstream to improve parsing metadata. . for detailed issues please refer roadmap mentioned below.

 ## Current Problem with doing Repository level Documentation using AI Tooling